Everyone has a story to tell.

 This is the fun part!
 By no means is this a complete list, but here are just some of the biographies, autobiographies and memoirs on our shelves, either that we’ve already enjoyed or that we’re hoping to read soon.

-- The Bielski Brothers – Sarah read this about a year and a half ago after seeing the movie Defiance, which I’ll talk about in a little bit.
+- The Bielski Brothers – Ashar read this about a year and a half ago after seeing the movie Defiance, which I’ll talk about in a little bit.
 The book’s subtitle, “The True Story of Three Men Who Defied the Nazis, Built a Village in th Forest, and Saved 1,200 Jews” sums it up well.

-- Adolf Hitler (Wicked History) and Hitler – I talked in detail in an earlier post about Sarah’s interest in why Adolf Hitler did what he did, and these were a couple of the few non-academic-disseration-level biographies we found.
+- Adolf Hitler (Wicked History) and Hitler – I talked in detail in an earlier post about Ashar’s interest in why Adolf Hitler did what he did, and these were a couple of the few non-academic-disseration-level biographies we found.

-- Jim Thorpe: An Athlete for the Ages – This is from the Sterling series I mentioned above, and really sparked an interest in Sarah in this Native American athlete, whose namesake Pennsylvania town we visited.
+- Jim Thorpe: An Athlete for the Ages – This is from the Sterling series I mentioned above, and really sparked an interest in Ashar in this Native American athlete, whose namesake Pennsylvania town we visited.

-- Ulysses S. Grant – This is a book in the Signature series I mentioned above that Dan and I picked up for Sarah on a trip to Harpers Ferry, W.Va., last year.
+- Ulysses S. Grant – This is a book in the Signature series I mentioned above that Dan and I picked up for Ashar on a trip to Harpers Ferry, W.Va., last year.
 She and I just started reading it together – should be a quick read.

 - A Beautiful Mind – The book portrayal of mathematician John Forbes Nash is way better than the movie (though comparing both is nice, too.)
 This is one of my favorites.

 - The Boy Who Harnessed the Wind – I read this within the past year and loved it.
 It’s the story of William Kamkwamba, a Malawian boy (now man) who brought wind power to his village.